Joseph Kahn (journalist): Personal life

-Kahn is of Lithuanian Jewish descent and the eldest child of Dorothy Davidson and Leo Kahn (1916–2011), founder of the Purity Supreme supermarket chain in New England and co-founder of the global office supply chain Staples.
+Kahn's grandparents on his father's side were Jewish from Lithuania.
+His mother's parents were immigrants from Ireland.
+Kahn is the eldest child of Dorothy Davidson and Leo Kahn (1916–2011), founder of the Purity Supreme supermarket chain in New England and co-founder of the global office supply chain Staples.
 Leo had been awarded a journalism degree from Columbia University, after which he briefly had worked as a reporter, prompting a continuing interest in journalism that was reflected in his frequent dissection of newspaper coverage with his son.
+Leo Kahn served on the board of the Committee for Accuracy in Middle East Reporting in America (CAMERA) from 1990 and up to at least 2008.
+CAMERA has successfully petitioned for corrections from The New York Times during Joseph Kahn's tenure at the organization.